Strong, healthy feet thanks to acupressure mat

 In this article you will learn what acupressure is, what it can do for your feet and which exercises everyone can easily do at home.
 We'll also talk about reflex zones on the feet, the difference between acupuncture points and reflex zones, and how you can strengthen your foot muscles without much effort.

-2. What does acupressure do to the feet?
+2. what effect does acupressure have on the feet?

-3. What are the acupressure points on the foot?
+3. which acupressure points are there on the foot?

-5. What is the difference between foot reflexology and acupressure points?
+5 What is the difference between foot reflex zones and acupressure points?

 What is acupressure?